pwncollege/linux-luminarium/piping/echo/DESCRIPTION.md

 hi
 ```

-In this challenge, you must use this input redirection to write the word `PWN` (all uppercase) to the filename `COLLEGE` (all uppercase).
+In this challenge, you must use this output redirection to write the word `PWN` (all uppercase) to the filename `COLLEGE` (all uppercase).